keatura/my-ordinary-vault-md/Andefaelt/Sessions/Kalivny/Kalivny Arc Overview.md

 # [[Helena]]

+## Current Events

+- The Blade is on the run, hiding in the forest and regrouping/manipulating the Goblins now that their Chantmaster and the

 # Kalivny Arc

 goblins have been roped into worshipping the "Hooded One", firstly referred to as "The Blade".
 Causing trouble around, and most notably kidnapping someones kid.